Doogie Howser, M.D.: Production

 The weekly, half-hour dramedy was created by Steven Bochco.
-He originated the concept and asked David E. Kelley to help write the pilot, giving Kelley a "created by" credit.
+He originated the concept and asked David E. Kelley to help write the pilot, earning Kelley a "created by" credit.
 Harris was the first actor the show's staff had found that could convincingly play a teenage doctor, but ABC executives opposed his casting.
 Bochco's contract required that the network pay an "enormous" penalty if it canceled the project, so ABC was forced to let him film the pilot.
 The network still opposed Harris's casting and disliked the pilot, but after positive reception during test screenings, ABC greenlit the show.